Macrometacorp/docs/docs/akamai/akamai-sdk.md

 </TabItem>
 </Tabs>

-You can check deployed Edge Workers with `listFunctionWorkers` method:
+You can check deployed Edge Workers with `listFunctionWorkers` method or an API call:

 <Tabs groupId="modify-single">
 <TabItem value="javascript" label="JavaScript">